rowanmanning/crossword/content/people/varjmes.md

   "awards": [
     {
       "type": "gold",
-      "text": "The fastest time on a single day", "leaderboard": "2021-06-23"
+      "text": "Get the fastest time for a day", "leaderboard": "2021-06-23"
     },
     {